-3850:603 Sociological Research Methods 3
+3850:601 Proseminar in Sociology • 3

-3850:604 Social Research Design 3
+3850:604 Research Design and Methods 3

-3850:617 Sociological Theory 3

 3850:631 Social Psychology 3

 or

 3850:645 Social Organization 3

+3850:722 Early Sociological Thought 3

 - Completion of at least 15 credits in a contracted specialty area.
 This area must be defined in consultation with the student's advisor and approved by the Graduate Studies Committee.
 Courses from other departments may be taken to meet the specialty requirement. - Pass an oral examination on the specialty area.